 1 – Visit Shoreditch

-One of the most popular alternative places is Shoreditch, a very cool neighborhood located north of Finsbury (Subway stop: Old Street).
+One of the most popular alternative places is Shoreditch, a cool neighborhood located north of Finsbury (Subway stop: Old Street).

 In Shoreditch, there are plenty of trendy live music clubs, vintage boutiques, and designer stores.

 Also, walking around the neighborhood, you’ll find murals and installations by famous street artists (including Banksy).